Golden Gate Bridge Welcome Center, Gift Shop & Ranger Station

-The Welcome Center also features an information desk right by the front door, as described below.
+The Golden Gate Bridge Welcome Center also features a Ranger Station and information desk with park rangers right by the front door, as described below.
+At hours when park rangers are not assigned to this desk volunteer docents are often there to offer help.
 We all get a little cynical at times about gift shops at popular destinations, but here the public service portion of the building is front and center.

-The Rangers and Docents who staff this desk at the Welcome Center have maps and pamphlets and will answer questions about the entire area, not just the Golden Gate Bridge.
+The Rangers and Docents who staff this desk at the Golden Gate Bridge Welcome Center have maps and pamphlets and will answer questions about the entire area, not just the Golden Gate Bridge.

 Vending Machines, Snack Shop & Cafe

-A small building called the The Golden Gate Bridge Cafe (originally calledd tghe Bridge Stop when it opened in 2012), located directly across from the gift shop and Welcome Center, houses vending machines with drinks and snacks.
+A small building called the The Golden Gate Bridge Cafe (originally called the Bridge Stop when it opened in 2012), located directly across from the Welcome Center, houses vending machines with drinks and snacks.
 During business hours they also have a small snack shop staffed by pleasant people that sells doughnuts, pastries and hot coffee.

-The Round House Cafe serves fast food and coffee, and is located just up the steps to the right of the Bridge Cafe, adjacent to the Toll Plaza.
+The Round House Cafe (closed by the pandemic as of Summer 2021, but slated for a 2022 reopening as an Equator Coffee Shop) serves fast food and coffee, and is located just up the steps to the right of the Bridge Cafe, adjacent to the Toll Plaza.
 It opened in 1938, exactly one year after the Bridge was opened to traffic, and is a wonderful example of its original Art Deco design.